HeRAMS-WHO/herams-backend/docs/index.rst

 2. You should now see the filter configuration page.
 Use the drop-down list to select your filter criteria.
 Repeat this process until you have added all the desired filter criteria.

-.. note:: If you apply multiple search criteria, only results that contain all terms will be shown
+.. note:: If you apply multiple search criteria, only results that contain all terms will be shown.

 .. tip:: You can limit the number of fields displayed using the search field on top of the page.